Drakmord2/server-side-nodejs/README.md

 **Week 2**
 - conFusionServer (Express Generator)
+- node-mongo      (MongoDB server)

 ## Docker
-A Docker development environment with Node.js, MongoDb and all necessary Node modules is available.
+A Docker development environment with Node.js, MongoDB and all necessary Node modules is available.

 You can set it up by executing: